berlenzhang/power-outages-project/README.md

 The prediction problem we aim to focus on for this project is to build a model that can accurately predict the outage duration using multiple linear regression.
 Specifically, we plan on predicting values in the `OUTAGE.DURATION` column using other features in the dataset.
 We chose this response variable because being able to predict the duration of an outage can greatly reduce the negative impacts of a power outage.
 We believe this would be a valuable asset to companies and those who may be affected by outages.
 The metrics we chose to evaluate our model are Root Mean Squared Error(RMSE) and R^2 because they are both reliable options of measuring the accuracy of regression models.

 We will only use features that would realistically be accessible during or before an outage.
 For example, the data in the column `OUTAGE.RESTORATION` would not be available to us during the time of the outage, therefore we will not use it as a feature in our predictive model.

+---
+## BASELINE MODEL

+Our baseline model for the prediction problem was a linear regression model that used three features: `CAUSE.CATEGORY`, `POPDEN_URBAN`, and `U.S._STATE`.
+The columns `CAUSE.CATEGORY` and `U.S._STATE` are nominal datatypes, therefore we transformed them using one hot encoding.
+The column `POPDEN_URBAN` contains quantitative data.
+We did not transform that column in any way.

+The performance of our baseline model was quite poor.
+It received an R^2 score of 0.184 and an RMSE of 5459.19.
+These results do not translate to a reliable predictive model.
+The poor performance of this model is due to the fact that we haven't found a sufficient combination of features to predict `OUTAGE.DURATION` yet.